Circles Block #5 • Capella

 A word about cutting out the pieces and another couple of words about fabrics.
 The patterns are drawn to the best of my ability, and although I long to be a machine, cranking out the patterns, I am not.
 So sometimes I might cut the pattern right on the line, sometimes I may fudge and cut it slightly inside the line and sometimes I cut it on the outside of the line, just like it used to happen in those Famous Old Days.

 My favorite fabric to use is one that has a soft hand, and is 100% cotton.
 Why?
 Because I need to be able to shrink up — using a hot steam iron — any excess caused by my human imperfections.
 All the fabrics above, except for the green print, are those type of fabrics and after working the circle, they lay nice and flat.
 The green ones caused many moments of ill will at the ironing board, because it is a sheeting, like what you find in a batik and is very tightly woven.
+Many Art Gallery fabrics are made from this type of weave.
 This fabric generally doesn’t move or shrink or give once it has been stitched.
 It is what it is, so if you need to shrink in a bit extra of the ease. . . um, not happening.
-I know that when I quilt this thing, I’ll put some extra stitches in those wedges and they will flatten out and be fine, but there were some tense moments earlier this week, but I promise I didn’t cuss.
+I know that when I quilt this thing, I’ll put some extra stitches in those wedges and they will flatten out and be fine, but there were some tense moments earlier this week when I discovered the problem.

 Here is the pattern for this, in a PDF file: EPP #5